jdisset/dracon/docs/concepts/interpolation.md

 1.  **`asteval` (Default & Recommended):**

-    - **Mechanism:** Uses the [asteval library](https://asteval.readthedocs.io/en/latest/). `asteval` parses the expression into an Abstract Syntax Tree (AST) and evaluates it in a _sandboxed_ environment.
+    - **Mechanism:** Uses the [asteval library](https://lmfit.github.io/asteval/). `asteval` parses the expression into an Abstract Syntax Tree (AST) and evaluates it in a _sandboxed_ environment.
     - **Safety:** Significantly safer than `eval()`.
 It prevents the execution of arbitrary code that could perform dangerous operations like filesystem access (`import os; os.remove(...)`), network calls, or accessing sensitive system information.
 It provides a controlled environment with access only to specified symbols (context variables, safe built-ins).
     - **Limitations:** Might not support every single Python syntax feature or complex metaclasses, but covers the vast majority of use cases needed for configuration.
+Also I (Jean) couldn't get it to output a clean traceback that shows where in your code an error occured if an expression fails.
+(If you know how to do this, please let us know)

 2.  **`eval` (Use with Extreme Caution):**
     - **Mechanism:** Uses Python's built-in `eval()` function.
-    - **Safety:** **Potentially dangerous.** `eval()` can execute _any_ arbitrary Python code provided in the expression string.
+    - **Safety:** Well, `eval()` can execute _any_ arbitrary Python code provided in the expression string.
 If your YAML files come from untrusted sources or could be manipulated, using `eval()` opens a significant security vulnerability.
 Malicious code could be injected and executed with the permissions of your application.
     - **Use Case:** Only suitable if you have _absolute_ trust in the source and integrity of your configuration files and require features not supported by `asteval`.
+Can give nice tracebacks if an expression fails.

+    !!! warning
+        **Security Risk:** Choosing `eval` as the interpolation engine can lead to severe security vulnerabilities if the configuration files are not fully trusted.
+Avoid using `eval()` unless you are certain of the source and content of the configuration files.
+Use `eval` at your own risk.

 **Choosing the Engine:**